-Ostler, E.L., Iqbal, A., Faragher, Richard, Naughton, D., Piper, M. and Partridge, L. (2011) Chemical analysis of aging: Testing predictions from green theory In: 40th American Aging Association Annual Meeting 2011, 2011, Raleigh, North Carolina, 3-6 June, 2011.
+Ostler, Elizabeth, Iqbal, A., Faragher, Richard, Naughton, D., Piper, M. and Partridge, L. (2011) Chemical analysis of aging: testing predictions from green theory In: 40th American Aging Association Annual Meeting 2011, 2011, Raleigh, North Carolina, 3-6 June, 2011.

 Methods: Environmental and genetic interventions were applied to examine their effects on age-related changes in the chemical composition of Drosophila melanogaster.
 Novel analytical methods were developed and validated to investigate the accumulation, with age, of stable molecular damage in flies.
 Results: Cohorts of Drosophila with extended lifespans showed a reduced rate of accumulation of signals consistent with damage during ageing compared to wild-type cohorts cultured under normal conditions.
 Spectrometric analysis also revealed distinct age-associated qualitative changes.
 Main conclusion: This work represents the first use of a range of analytical techniques to characterise and quantify compounds associated with, and possibly causing, different rates of ageing in Drosophila melanogaster.

 |Item Type:||Contribution to conference proceedings in the public domain (Extended Abstract)|

 |Subjects:||C000 Biological and Biomedical Sciences|

 |Faculties:||Faculty of Science and Engineering > School of Pharmacy and Biomolecular Sciences|

 |Depositing User:||editor spbs|

 Downloads per month over past year